ParabolInc/parabol/docs/codeReview.md

 - It should be a reviewer’s goal to do the code review within 1 business day.
 If you’re unable to do it, leave a comment.
 - If you’re busy it’s ok to assign someone else as a reviewer.
 - When submitting a PR, provide context.
 What's the task?
 What's changed?
 Why?
 If you can, record a Loom to share why things are done that way.
 It'll be easier for a reviewer to understand what decision you've made and why.
 - When reviewing a PR and requesting changes, be mindful that the PR author won't always have the right background to understand what are you requesting.
 Make your comments meaningful, and record a Loom if needed.
 - [The right balance](https://docs.gitlab.com/ee/development/code_review.html#the-right-balance)

+## Sprint Board

+- Issues can go in these columns: To Prioritize, Backlog, To Do, In Progress, Stuck.
+- Pull Requests can go in these columns: Stuck, Self Review, Reviewer Review, Maintainer Review.
+- A PR may correpsond to 0 or many issues.
+These issues shall stay "In Progress" and when the PR gets merged, they'll be moved to "Done" automatically.
+- The motivation for this structure is to relax the constraint that 1 issue has 1 PR.
+If a PR resolves 3 issues, we only have to update the status of the PR, not update all 3 issues as a group.
+If a PR fails to resolve 1 of the 3 issues, the remaining issue stays "In Progress" instead of being moved from "Maintainer Review" back to "In Progress".

 ## Reviewer